-- Continue working with HR to learn and utilize software applications to develop employees. - Complete permanent reassignments for management staff that are interim once they meet the minimum requirements of the position (completed). - Rewrite position descriptions.
+- Continue working with HR to learn and utilize software applications to develop employees. - Rewrite position descriptions.
 In each area there are positions that are changing due to technology and the labor market.
 We also have under skilled staff that were retained from passed reorganizations but were not retrained to be optimized for their current positions.
 As a result, their position descriptions were also scaled back but do not meet the needs of the organization.
-These need to be corrected (Ongoing). - Plans and initiatives have been delayed due to shortage of staff and not having available time to dedicate for training, delays in implementing new systems to plan and track training, and the need to repost jobs that do not have applicants (Ongoing).
+These need to be corrected (Ongoing).